-Jackie's son, Mike Walden, a former police captain, adds this piece of advice: "Always get second or third opinions from doctors, preferably pro-life doctors, because misdiagnoses are a large part of this problem."
+Jackie's son, Mike W, a former police captain, adds this piece of advice: "Always get second or third opinions from doctors, preferably pro-life doctors, because misdiagnoses are a large part of this problem."

 Carly concludes, "The night we called 911 from the hospice, the paramedics told us to kiss her good-bye because they were not sure she would make it to the hospital.
 Off the record, they referred to this hospice as the 'morphine hotel.'
 There is so much that could be added to this story.
 But, most importantly, I questioned everything the hospice workers were doing."
 She adds, "People need to make sure the patient's healthcare power of attorney agent is always on hand, protecting and advocating for the patient, watching everything!"

-The PHA advises interviewing a hospice agency before enrolling (see Informed: A guide for critical medical decisions, p.12).
-Also, even after admission to a hospice, follow the Walden family's example: ask questions, remain vigilant, and be prepared to act quickly to save a life.
+The PHA advises interviewing a hospice agency before enrolling (see Informed: A Guide for Critical Medical Decisions, p.12).
+Also, even after admission to a hospice, follow this family's example: ask questions, remain vigilant, and be prepared to act quickly to save a life.
 Your loved one's survival may depend on you.

 Note from Ron Panzer, Pres., Hospice Patients Alliance:

 Contrary to Wesley Smith, JD and Ira Byock, MD who both deny that patients are regularly being hastened to death in hospice settings, the people know better and tell the truth so that others can be fore-warned.